Conference Coverage

 Innovator-Awards

-Austin, Texas — Thursday evening, May 5, Student Housing Business presented 26 prestigious Innovator Awards to student housing owners, developers, operators, architecture firms and universities for excellence in student housing development, marketing and operations.
-More than 100 industry experts judged on more than 130 entries in this year’s contest.
+Austin, Texas — Thursday evening, April 25, Student Housing Business presented 28 prestigious Innovator Awards to student housing owners, developers, operators, architecture firms and universities for excellence in student housing development, marketing and operations.
+More than 130 industry experts judged on more than 120 entries in this year’s contest.
 The Innovator Awards were presented during the InterFace Student Housing conference at the JW Marriott in Austin, Texas.
 Look out for more details on the winning projects in the May/June issue of Student Housing Business magazine.
-Winners are listed by award, winner/winning team and project. …
+Winners are listed by category, project and winning …

 0 FacebookTwitterLinkedinEmail